Keep drinking water safe for your users.

 - Treatment expenses (filters, softeners, chlorine bleach, etc.)

 - Equipment replacement cost (older systems with failing components are expensive.)

 Account for all regular costs plus a 10% emergency reserve fund.
-Tailor the amount contributed to reserve accounts to the needs of your water system.
+Tailor the amount contributed to reserve accounts to your water system's need.

 - Send bills regularly to collect money from users.